leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: pterygium-treatment_surgical-cornearefractive_93
 - What are the indications of pterygium surgery?
+- when do i need to go for surgery the skin on my eye
 - Why do I need to do surgery for pterygium?
 - Why do I need pterygium surgery?
 - Why do you need to operate on my pterygium?